 Another industry-wide issue is the usage of legacy systems.
 Traditional methods impede the fast-paced reality that we now live in by following a fixed plan rather than responding to change—hindering creativity while generating new ideas.
 It lacks a personal touch, the addition of which can be a massive plus considering how every other industry has turned people-centric and gained tremendously from the transformation.
 It can also boost the efficiency, speed, and quality of delivery of digital solutions.

-that we now live in”
+“Traditional methods impede the fast-paced reality that we now live in”

 Challenges in Agile implementation, and how to overcome those gaps?

 Challenges and issues related to agile are unique as they arise due to the idiosyncrasies and differences in an organization.
 This makes it difficult to identify a particular set of readymade solutions.
 However, the most common impediments to implementing the architecture are related to change resistance based on culture or organizational philosophies, like legacy HR practices.

 Agile coaching of stakeholders and the leadership and empowering decision-makers is another step toward overcoming gaps in the implementation of Agile.
 It allows the use of various problem-solving techniques to customize and select the correct methodology based on its suitability for the projects and the organization.